a-chmielewski/OloWpierdolosGamblingCasinoBot/README.md

 - High risk, high reward on green for brave gamblers
 - Simple but exciting gameplay for quick rounds

+## How Group Pot Works

+The Group Pot is a multi-player high-roll game where the highest roller wins coins from the lowest roller:

+**Game Flow:**

+1. **Creator Starts:** Someone uses `/group_start <amount>` to create a game
+2. **Players Join:** Others use `/group_join` to join (must have the bet amount)
+3. **Game Begins:** Creator uses `/group_start_roll` when ready (minimum 2 players)
+4. **Rolling:** Each player rolls a random number from 1 to the bet amount
+5. **Winner & Loser:** Highest roll wins, lowest roll loses
+6. **Payout:** Winner receives `(highest_roll - lowest_roll)` coins from the loser

+**Example:**
+- Bet amount: 50,000 coins
+- Player A rolls: 38,412
+- Player B rolls: 45,891 (highest)
+- Player C rolls: 12,003 (lowest)
+- Result: Player B wins 33,888 coins (45,891 - 12,003) from Player C

+**Important Notes:**
+- No money is deducted upfront - only winner and loser are affected
+- Ties are broken with automatic re-rolls
+- Creator can cancel by leaving before the game starts
+- Only one group pot game per channel at a time

+**Features:**
+- Dramatic animated roll reveals for each participant
+- Automatic tie-breaking for fair results
+- Supports unlimited participants (2+ players required)
+- Perfect for group gambling sessions with friends

 ## Tech Stack

 - **Python 3.10+** with asyncio